WendellAdriel/laravel-validated-dto/README.md

 }
 ```

-You can also pass a format when defining the cast to be used to cast the value:
+You can also pass a format when defining the cast to be used to cast the value.
+If the property has a different format than
+the specified it will throw a `\WendellAdriel\ValidatedDTO\Exceptions\CastException` exception.

 ```php
 protected function casts(): array